-If you find that your veggie patch is plagued by blossom end rot this year, the first thing to do is get a soil test to make sure that your soil is within the appropriate pH range and has adequate nutrients.
-The next thing to do is pull off those mushy fruits and toss them into the compost or the chicken pen.
-And take heart…
+If you find that your veggie patch is plagued by blossom end rot this year, the first thing to do is check your watering schedule and get a soil test to make sure that your soil is within the appropriate pH range.

 You didn’t do anything wrong, and there’s nothing you can do to fix it.